al-chris/Probabilty_Project/README.md

-To design a system that helps a bank manager handle queues in a banking hall effectively, we can use **queueing theory** principles, particularly the **M/M/1 queue** model.
+A system that helps a bank manager handle queues in a banking hall effectively, we use **queueing theory** principles, particularly the **M/M/1 queue** model.
 This model assumes:

 1. A single server (e.g., one teller at the bank counter).
 2. Exponentially distributed inter-arrival times (Poisson arrival process).
 3. Exponentially distributed service times.
 4. First-come, first-served (FCFS) discipline.

-Here's how the system can be designed and evaluated:

 ---